ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 ### Transitioning the gossip

-See gossip transition details found in the [Altair document](../altair/p2p-interface.md#transitioning-the-gossip) for details on how to handle transitioning gossip topics for Bellatrix.
+See gossip transition details found in the [Altair document](../altair/p2p-interface.md#transitioning-the-gossip) for details on how to handle transitioning gossip topics for this upgrade.

 ## The Req/Resp domain